-The proposed tentative map would create 96 units (Exhibit A), fifteen (15) units more than the eighty (80) units originally allocated to Parcel 49 within the Stoneridge Specific Plan (SRSP).
+The proposed tentative map would create 95 units (Exhibit A), fifteen (15) units more than the eighty (80) units originally allocated to Parcel 49 within the Stoneridge Specific Plan (SRSP).
 The Planning Commission approval of the submitted Tentative Subdivision Map will authorize the transfer of fifteen (15) unallocated units from another low-density residential (LDR) parcel within the SRSP (18.75% increase).
 The Stoneridge Specific Plan and Development Agreement include provisions allowing minor unit transfers (up to 20%) within the specific plan area, subject to criteria contained in the SRSP.
-The criteria is listed and consistency of this request with the criteria is discussed further in the following section as part of the evaluation of the three findings required to be made for approval of a Tentative Subdivision Map.
+The criteria and the project's consistency with the criteria is evaluated below.

-As conditioned, the number of trees requested for removal is eighty-seven (87), with a mitigation requirement of 1,480 inches (DBH).
-In addition, four (4) additional trees would be conditionally approved for removal with a mitigation requirement of 49 inches (DBH) based on in field inspection and concurrence of the project Arborist and Planning Department (total mitigation requirement 1,529 inches).
-Approval of the Tree Permit will also authorize encroachment into the Protected Zone Radius (PZR) of twenty-nine (29) native oak trees.
+As conditioned, the number of trees requested for removal is ninety-three (93), due to eighty-nine (89) tree removals associated with construction and removal of four (4) trees due to structural defects within proximity to areas now becoming developed.
+In addition, six (6) additional trees would be conditionally approved for removal based on in field inspection and concurrence of the project Arborist and Planning Department (potentially total removal of 99 trees).
+Approval of the Tree Permit will also authorize encroachment into the Protected Zone Radius (PZR) of thirty (30) native oak trees.
 The Tree Permit request is evaluated following discussion of the Tentative Subdivision Map.